realworlddatascience/realworlddatascience.github.io/README.md

 While the call for contributions focuses primarily on site content, we also welcome contributions that seek to improve the design and functionality of the site itself.
 [Real World Data Science](https://realworlddatascience.net/) is built using [Quarto](https://quarto.org/), an open-source scientific and technical publishing system developed by [Posit](https://posit.co/).
 [We learned a lot from the open-source community in building this site](https://www.youtube.com/watch?v=ncDEqHxMWnE), and we hope we can return the favour in time by expanding the scope of what's possible to build with Quarto.

 ## Site and repository structure
-[Real World Data Science](https://realworlddatascience.net/) basically consists of a homepage, 4 main content sections, and a small collection of documents that introduce the site, its aims, our partners and so on.
+[Real World Data Science](https://realworlddatascience.net/) consists of a homepage, 4 main content sections, and a small collection of documents that introduce the site, its aims, our partners and so on.
 This structure is reflected in our navigation bar:

 ![Real World Data Science nav bar](images/nav-bar.PNG)